hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-3-hello-kitty-world.html.md

 ![Hello Kitty world gameplay](/img/hkworld2.png)

 Do you know the classic NES game *Balloon Fight?* There was a cute sequel for the Game Boy called *Balloon Kid*.
-The game features Alice, a girl armed with a trio of balloons who can float over and around various obstacles that would pop her balloons.
+The game features Alice, a girl armed with balloons who can float over and around various obstacles that would pop her balloons.
 When on a platform, Alice can inflate a new balloon&mdash;via rapid button mashing&mdash;to replace one that's been popped.
 And then she's off to float on by to the end of the level.

 ![Cover art: Balloon Kid](/img/balloonkid.png)